-Rainfall across Australia for the week ending 15/Mar/2018 is depicted on the left and monthly rainfall deciles for February 2018 are on the right.
-Over the last week, there was light rainfall along the mid to north coast of NSW.
+Rainfall across Australia for the week ending 28/Mar/2018 is depicted on the left and monthly rainfall deciles for February 2018 are on the right.
+Over the last week, there was light to moderate rainfall across the state, again being especially intense around the mid-north coast.
 For February, rainfall was below to very much below average across the inland and around average for the coast.
 Maximum and minimum temperatures for February were 1-2 degrees above average and higher in the west of the state.